golanlevin/DrawingWithMachines/lectures/topics/walking_a_dot/README.md

 ## 4.2.
 Simulated Filaments

 A rope or string can be simulated with a series of particles connected by springs (sometimes called a 1-D mesh).
 The springs apply forces that ensure the particles remain separated by a constant distance.
 The particles can then be subjected to other forces (such as gravity, etc.), causing the entire rope to behave in interesting ways.
-Here is a [p5.js code example](https://editor.p5js.org/golan/sketches/_vAyG38UI).
+Here is an interactive [p5.js code example](https://editor.p5js.org/golan/sketches/_vAyG38UI).

 [![p5js_rope.gif](img/p5js_rope.gif)](https://editor.p5js.org/golan/sketches/_vAyG38UI)